k2view-academy/K2View-Academy/articles/15_web_services/12_Supported_Verbs_Get.md

 | Graphit file name | Name of graphit file                                     | Y         | file name should include the version  number customer_query.1.4.graphit |                                                              |
 | PARAM1…N          | Input parameter 1..N name and value to  the graphit file | N         | iid=1&name=moshe                                             | Supported only on post verb, should be  part of request body {parameter name:parameter value} |

-**Examples**
+**Example**

 [http://localhost:3213/api/v1.3/graphit/customer_query/1?token=ABC

-Run the Web Service according to the customer_query.1.3 graphit file, send as input 2 parameters (id =1 and name = moshe) and response body should input json structure be defined on the graphit file.
+Run the Web Service according to the customer_query.1.3 graphit file, send 2 parameters as input (id =1 and name = moshe) and response body should input json structure be defined on the Graphit file.

 Should call graphit: customer_query.1.3.graphit